 The best definition of sustainable living, by Gro Harlem Brundtland, former Prime Minister of Norway and Chairperson of the World Commission on Environment and Development is “forms of progress that meet the needs of the present without comprising the ability of future generations to meet their needs”.

-In moving towards sustainable living, Lincoln is attempting to reduce its ecological footprint.
+In moving towards sustainable living and green homes, Lincoln is attempting to reduce its ecological footprint.
 This equates to reducing the resources we use, and the waste and emissions we produce.
 At Te Whāriki, we are dedicated to addressing the following areas:

 - Waste & recycling